Dismay in oil Twitterverse upon popular U.S. crude trader's exit

 The ensuing exchange between the two men is not publicly visible in its entirety because Rosenfeldt's account has been removed from Twitter since his departure.

-(Reporting by Devika Krishna Kumar in New York; Editing by Cynthia Osterman and Jonathan Oatis)
+(Reporting by Devika Krishna Kumar in New York; Editing by Cynthia Osterman)